 “I’m grateful to the Auditor General for investigating this issue and finding answers to my questions,” said Bollin, of Brighton Township.
 “The information the Auditor General’s Office has uncovered sheds important light on the decisions that were made by Gov. Whitmer’s administration.
 It also generated additional questions, which their office has agreed to continue investigating.”

 The Auditor General’s full response to Bollin’s request can be viewed here.

-State Rep. Ann Bollin today testified in support of her plan to help deter voter fraud in Michigan by making it a felony to knowingly fill out an absentee ballot application with another person’s information.
+State Rep. Ann Bollin today issued the following statement after Gov. Whitmer vetoed House Bill 5881 and Senate Bill 977, legislation Bollin helped sponsor to protect the integrity of Michigan’s absentee voting system by making it a felony to knowingly fill out an absentee ballot application with another person’s information.